-Acclaimed director Nina Brazier is establishing herself as a leader in her field, described by the Observer as 'one of Britain's leading young directors of opera' and as a 'skilful director' by Opera Magazine
+Acclaimed director Nina Brazier is establishing herself as a leader in her field, described as a 'skilful director' by Opera Magazine, 'ingenious' by The Stage and with 'genuine music theatre sensibility' by Opera Now.

-Nina received first-class training at RADA, Exeter University, The Royal Court/Channel 4 Directors Scheme, The Operating Table course at the Royal Opera House, and has taken part in the Opera Europa Opera Management Course.
-Her productions include The Winter's Tale with The Hermes Experiment developed at Aldeburgh Music and performed at Tête à Tête: The Opera Festival, the world premiere of Shahrazad at Leighton House Museum, a complete reading of If This is a Man at the Royal Festival Hall, Southbank Centre, Debussy & His Muse at Buxton Festival, and productions for Ryedale, Montauban, Lammermuir, Tête à Tête and Stockholm Interplay Festivals.
-Her Ryedale Festival Production of The Magic Flute, and Spilt Milk & Trouble in Tahiti at the Arcola Theatre were both Time Out Critic's Choice.
+Nina received first-class training at the Royal Academy of Dramatic Art in London, Exeter University, The Royal Court/Channel 4 Directors Scheme, The Operating Table course at the Royal Opera House, and has taken part in the Opera Europa Opera Management Course.
+Her productions include a the world premiere of Swan's Inlet at the Center for Contemporary Opera in New York, an ongoing world tour of Philippe Sands' East West Street, The Winter's Tale with The Hermes Experiment developed at Aldeburgh Music and performed at Tête à Tête: The Opera Festival, the world premiere of Shahrazad at Leighton House Museum, If This is a Man at the Royal Festival Hall, Southbank Centre, Debussy & His Muse at Buxton Festival and productions for Ryedale, Montauban, Lammermuir, Tête à Tête and Stockholm Interplay Festivals.
+Her Ryedale Festival production of The Magic Flute, and Spilt Milk & Trouble in Tahiti at the Arcola Theatre were both Time Out Critic's Choice.
 She has acted as a visiting director at the Royal College of Music, the Italian Opera Summer School, Guildhall School of Music & Drama and Birkbeck University.